paybondpaybond

 Kit symbolRaised whenNotes

-GatewayAuthErrorharbor-access rejected the API key or omitted tenant_id / access_token.statusCode and redacted bodyText on the instance.
+GatewayAuthErrorGateway rejected the API key or omitted tenant_id.statusCode and redacted bodyText on the instance.

 HarborHttpErrorAny Harbor 4xx/5xx after retries are exhausted.Log statusCode, url, and a redacted bodyText; never log the API key, JWT, or capability token.

-Plain Error (tenant / intent mismatch)Harbor echoed a different tenant or intent than requested on verify or ledger reads.Treat as severity-zero; do not retry.
+Plain Error (tenant / intent mismatch)Harbor echoed a different tenant or intent than requested on verify or ledger reads.Treat as a critical tenant-isolation error; do not retry.

 See the Error handling guide for retry/backoff guidance and logging hygiene.